Can Alcohol Delivery Be Left at the Door in NSW?

 That is not really the standard.

-the right adult, properly nominated, receiving the alcohol through an actual handover.
+The standard is closer to this: the right adult, properly nominated, receiving the alcohol through an actual handover.

 That is a much more structured sentence, which is unfortunate for anyone hoping vibes alone would handle it.